 How We Fulfill Our Mission

-Corporate & Community Partnerships Student Day at the Capitol
+Corporate & Community Partnerships

 Iowa has made significant progress in helping create safer schools for LGBT students.
 In 2007, Iowa became the 10th state in the nation to pass a comprehensive Safe Schools Law that protects ALL students.
 Including the Safe Schools Law was the extension of the Civil Rights law which protects LGBTQ school staff members from discrimination.
 Governor Culver, Lt.
 Governor Judge, and legislative leaders all made historic passage of these laws a reality.